ThomasMBury/charlie-bury-website/content/en/screenplays/bunking.md

 ---
 *A teenager's escape from assault takes a harrowing turn when she seeks refuge bunking in a farmhouse.*

-Read the Screenplay for 'Bunking'.
+Read the Screenplay for ['Bunking']().

+Or find out about [my screenwriting process](https://www.charliebury.com/screenwriting-process-bunking).